emina/rosette/README.md

   compile the Rosette implementation, which may take a few seconds.
   Subsequent compilations should be fast.

-* DrRacket is the preferred way to run Rosette.
-If you need to run it from the command line, make sure to first compile the program (and the Rosette implementation):
+* DrRacket is the preferred way to execute Rosette programs.
+If you need to use the command line, make sure to first compile the program (and the Rosette implementation):

   $ raco make <your program>
   $ racket -r <your program>